Danish925/python-data-science-journey/README.md

 ### 8. Powerful Password Generator
 A tool that generates secure, random passwords based on user-specified criteria like length and character types.
 This project demonstrates the use of functions to organize code into logical, reusable blocks and showcases handling user input with robust error checking.

+### 9. Simple Countdown Timer
+A useful command-line tool that counts down from a user-specified time in seconds.
+This project was built to reinforce core skills in handling user input with error checking, using `while` loops, and working with Python's built-in `time` module.